RatneshChauhan/springboot-react/README.md

 Description
 ====================
-* UI is a react app making ajax call to API using Fetch.
+* UI is a react app in Typescript making ajax call to REST API using Fetch.
-* API is a spring boot REST API fetching data from a MySQL database table through JPA repository.
+* API is a spring boot REST API fetching data from a MySQL database table through JPA (Hibernate) repository.

 Developed Using
 ===================